What Are The Worst Menopause Symptoms?

 3. Urinary issues

-As decreases in estrogen cause vaginal tissue to become thinner and drier, this makes it easier for bacteria to grow.
+As decreases in estrogen cause vaginal tissue to become thinner and drier, it makes it easier for bacteria to grow.

 While every woman has a different experience of menopause, it’s always good to know what’s potentially in store.